Auditions for Fall 2017: Saturday, September 9, 2017.

 - If you make the group, please arrive at the first rehearsal with a check or money order, made out to “The University of Arizona” for the appropriate tuition amount (see Participation Fees section below).
 Also, bring your instrument and a pencil.
 Music will be provided when you arrive.

-- The University of Arizona has adopted a new policy for campus activities involving minors, and each program at the U of A that works with non-enrolled students under the age of 18 must follow this new policy.
-Please read and sign these forms, which contain a one-on-one policy, image release, and behavioral expectations.
-These are due no later than our third rehearsal.
+- The University of Arizona has a policy for campus activities involving minors, and each program at the U of A that works with non-enrolled students under the age of 18 must follow this policy.
+Required forms will be sent via email and will also be available to fill out at the first two rehearsals.
+The forms are due no later than our third rehearsal.

 Fees are due at the first rehearsal of each semester during check-in (NOT during the auditions).
 Families may pay by check or money order (made out to “The University of Arizona”).
 Fees are due at the first rehearsal during check-in.
 We cannot handle credit card payments.